chambord-cloud/pdserving-ppocr/README.md

 # pdserving-ppocr
-use the PaddleServing to deploy the PPOCR dynamic graph model  in docker
+use the PaddleServing to deploy the PPOCR dynamic graph model(v4) in docker